What is UAT? A Complete Guide to User Acceptance Testing

-You’re testing a user registration page on a website to ensure that new users are able to set up their account easily.
-You build a test that checks to make sure that users can:
+For example, imagine you’re testing a user registration page on a website to make sure new users can set up their account easily.
+A UAT scenario might confirm that users can:

 Let’s get started!